NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ### Logistics:

-* The lead TA for your megapod will make multiple subgroups of 3-5 research teams from across the entire megapod.
+* The lead TA for your megapod will make multiple subgroups of 4-5 research teams from across the entire megapod.
 Each subgroup gets a separate breakout room for their session.
+If there are too many large pods in the megapod, there may be multiple zoom links in the megapod, so make sure you have the right one for your group.
   * timeslots 1,3,5:   last hour of project time, -1:00 to 0:00 relative to start of your normal tutorial time (check the shared calendars in jupyterbook).
   * timeslots 2,4: after the course feedback session (check the shared calendars in jupyterbook).
   There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.